bellingcat/whisperbox-transcribe/README.md

 ### 1. Prepare host environment

 This project is intended to be run via [docker compose](https://docs.docker.com/compose/).
-In order to get started, [install](https://docs.docker.com/engine/install/) docker engine on your VPS.
+In order to get started, [install](https://docs.docker.com/engine/install/) docker engine.
 Then, clone this repository to the machine.

  > **Note**
- > If you want to use a GPU, uncomment the sections tagged with _<GPU SUPPORT>_ in docker-compose.prod.yml
+ > If you want to use a GPU, uncomment the sections tagged `<GPU SUPPORT>` in `docker-compose.prod.yml`.

 ### 2. Configure service